 What if the economy isn’t turning the corner?
-What if the “Great Recession” isn’t a recession at all, but the early stage of a longer term economic devolution?
+What if the “Great Recession” wasn’t a recession at all, but the early stage of a longer term economic devolution?

 I consider this as more than a reasonable possibility.
 As much as we might cling to the notion of “business as usual”, the history books tell us that long term cycles are periodically broken by the onset of a new eras.
 The fall of the Roman Empire was one such turn; the onset of the Industrial Revolution was another.
 Closer to our own time and place were the Civil War and the Great Depression.
 All of these events changed not only the rules of the game, but also the way the majority of people lived.
 And they were hardly isolated incidents.

-I’m reading Survival+, Structuring Prosperity for Yourself and the Nation, where author and website host Charles Hugh Smith spells out the “Great Transformation” that we may well have entered already.
+I’ve read Survival+, Structuring Prosperity for Yourself and the Nation, and strongly recommend the book to anyone who has a sense that things aren’t what they seem to be.
+The book was written by author and website host Charles Hugh Smith, who spells out the “Great Transformation” that we may well have entered already.
 The evidence to support his claim isn’t hard to find.

 Making the case for the Great Transformation

 - A contracting middle class.
-The socio-economic backbone of the economy is under pressure from an ever increasing cost of living, shrinking job opportunities and more recently, from less generous credit availability.
+The socio-economic backbone of the economy is under pressure from an ever increasing cost of living, shrinking job opportunities.

 - The end of cheap energy.
 The economy has been built on cheap energy, but new sources are increasingly coming at higher cost—deep sea oil drilling and tar sands conversion being prominent examples.